-The real estate market in Amman can be According to the national Department of characterized by a mismatch between supply and demand; inflation in land, construction, and energy prices; the absence of taxation on Amman are owned, 30.8% are rented, 6.2% are vacant land; and imbalances in the provision of diverse housing stock.
-Affordable housing in Amman is limited, and with growing demand induced by the influx of migrants, the issue has
+The real estate market in Amman can be characterized by a mismatch between supply and demand; inflation in land, construction, and energy prices; the absence of taxation on vacant land; and imbalances in the provision of diverse housing stock.
+Affordable housing in Amman is limited, and with growing demand induced by the influx of migrants, the issue has become critical.